-States have broad flexibility to spend Title IV-B, Subpart 1 funds on services and activities that support these purposes.
+States have broad flexibility to spend title IV-B, subpart 1 funds on services and activities that support these purposes.

 Each year, states must provide estimated annual expenditures for the Stephanie Tubbs Jones Child Welfare Services program within 17 broad service categories.
 This information can be found in each state's CFS-101 Part II.
-Attachment C of this report provides the compiled summary information of each state's planned expenditures of federal fiscal year (FY) 2019 grant funds under the Stephanie Tubbs Jones Child Welfare Services program.
+Attachment C of this report provides the compiled summary information of each state's planned expenditures of federal fiscal year (FY) 2021 grant funds under the Stephanie Tubbs Jones Child Welfare Services program.
 Figure 1 presents the aggregated planned spending by category for the program to provide the national picture.

-As shown in Figure 1, states planned to spend approximately 48 percent of their grant funds on protective services.
-The next largest category of planned expenditures was family preservation services at 11 percent.
-About 10 percent and 8 percent of funds are planned to be spent on family reunification and preventive and family support services, respectively.
-Finally, foster care maintenance payments make up over seven percent of planned expenditures.
-Consistent with the statutory requirement to spend no more than 10 percent of the federal grant award on administrative costs (Section 422(b)(14) of the Act), states reported planning to spend six percent on administrative costs.
+As shown in Figure 1, states planned to spend approximately 47 percent of their grant funds on protective services.
+The next largest categories of planned expenditures were for family reunification services and family preservation services, both at approximately 11 percent.
+About 8 percent of funds are planned to be spent on prevention and family support services, as well as foster care maintenance payments.
+Consistent with the statutory requirement to spend no more than 10 percent of the federal grant award on administrative costs (section 422(b)(14) of the Act), states reported planning to spend 6 percent on administrative costs.

-Table 1 provides a historical comparison of states' planned expenditures for the five categories with the highest allocation of funding each year from FY 2015 - 2019.
-As can be seen, the most significant variations across years are in the categories of protective services and family preservation, while the other three categories have remained relatively stable.
-For FY 2019, there is a small increase in planned spending for protective services, while the proportion states planned to spend on both preventive/family support services and foster care maintenance declined slightly.
+Table 1 provides a historical comparison of states' planned expenditures for the five categories with the highest allocation of funding each year from FY 2017 to FY 2021.
+As can be seen, the most significant variation across years is in protective services with a 3 percent increase between FY's 2017 and 2018.
+Since FY 2018, all categories have experienced little change.